aionnetwork/staking_pool_scripts/ReadMe.md

 12) `finalizeUndelegate.sh` - finalizes an undelegate Id.
 13) `finalizeTransfer.sh` - finalizes a transfer Id.
 14) `hashFile.sh` - prints the blake-2b hash of the input file.
+15) `updateMetaData.sh` - updates the metadata of the pool.
+16) `requestCommissionRateChange.sh` - requests commission rate to be updated.
+This is an asynchronous task that needs to be finalized.
+17) `finalizeCommissionRateChange.sh` - finalizes an update commission rate request Id.

 How to use scripts
 ---